-Best Colors for Mother of the Bride Dresses
+What are the Best Colors for Mother of the Bride Dresses?

 The mothers' attire can be a wonderful way to introduce some of the other colors in the wedding color scheme, or to accent the rest of the wedding party's attire for a cohesive appearance in pictures.

-Here are some of the top colors we see for mother of the bride dresses.
-Keep in mind sequined and beaded dresses can be a wonderful neutral choice.
+Silver, Neutral Gold/Champagne, Navy Blue, and Pink are some of the top colors we see for Mother-of-the-Bride dresses.
+Keep in mind sequined and beaded mother of the bride dresses can be a wonderful neutral choice.
 A floral printed mother of the bride dress is another great way to bridge in several colors.

-Should the Mother of the Bride or Mother of the Groom Coordinate?
+Should the Mother of the Bride or Mother of the Groom Coordinate Colors?

 Traditionally, the Mother-of-the-Bride will select her gown or color first, and then she will communicate with the Mother-of-the-Groom about her choice so that they may select attire of generally equal formality in harmonious colors.
-However, the mothers’ dress styles do not have to exactly reflect each others’ choices — certainly they do not need to match in color, and different hem lengths, fabrics, — as long as each style is appropriate for the wedding itself — are acceptable as well.
+However, the mothers' dress styles do not have to exactly reflect each others' choices -- certainly, they do not need to match in color, and different hem lengths, and fabrics, -- as long as each style is appropriate for the wedding itself -- are acceptable as well.

 Should You Consult Your Son or Daughter Before Purchasing Your Dress?

 Yes, once the mothers have found some options, both mothers should run their selections by the couple, in my option.
-I think it’s communicate with before a mother makes a purchase to ensure the dress they have selected is in keeping with the wedding day.
+I think it's important to communicate with the couple before a mother makes a purchase to ensure the dress they have selected is in keeping with the wedding day.

 Where to Find Mother of the Bride Dresses

-Most bridal boutique will have dresses for the Mother-of-the-Bride instock for you to try.
-Browse our Pinterest You can also buy a mother of the bride dress online from reputable sources.
-The best places we’ve found for Mother of the Bride and Mother of the Groom Dresses are:
+in addition to our shop section of Mother-of-the-Bride Dresses to Buy Online, most bridal boutiques will have dresses for the Mother-of-the-Bride in stock for you to try.
+You can also buy a mother of the bride dress online from reputable sources.
+The best places we've found for Mother of the Bride and Mother of the Groom Dresses are:

 Try Brands Like: